gndpwnd/gndpwnd/README.md

 <h1>📎 Summary</h1>

 I like to reduce workloads with automation.
-I'm also working on learning robotics, cybersecurity, and general neural networks.
+Working to learn robotics, dev0ps, cybersecurity, and general neural networks.

 <h2>📚 Other Info</h2>